 \subsubsection{Baselines}

-To evaluate model performance, we compare our model with following six representative baselines: \begin{itemize}[leftmargin=*] \item \textbf{Max Entropy}: selects an attribute with the maximum entropy to ask, or recommends the top ranked items based on a certain probability \cite{EAR} for each turn. \item \textbf{Abs Greedy} \cite{Abs_Greedy}: only recommends items in each turn and treats rejected items as negative examples to update the model. \item \textbf{CRM} \cite{CRM}: is originally designed for single-round CRS, which utilizes reinforcement learning to select next action.
-Following \cite{EAR}, we adapt CRM to MCR scenario. \item \textbf{EAR} \cite{EAR}: adopts a three stage solution called Estimation–Action–\\Reflection for MCR, and employs RL strategy to decide actions. \item \textbf{SCPR}\cite{SCPR}: proposes a generic framework that models MCR as an interactive path reasoning problem on a graph, and employs the DQN \cite{DQN} framework to select actions. \item \textbf{UNICORN} \cite{Unicorn}: proposes a unified policy learning framework, which develops a dynamic graph based RL to select action for each turn.
-It is the state-of-the-art (SOTA) method. \end{itemize} Since the above methods all use binary questions and intersection set strategy, for a more comprehensive and fair performance comparison, we adapt SCPR and UNICORN as follows: (1) The system employs multi-choice questions to ask the user.
-When the system decides to ask the user, the agent will generate \emph{attribute type-based multi-choice questions} as described in \autoref{policy-learning}.
+To evaluate model performance, we compare our model with following six representative baselines: \begin{itemize}[leftmargin=*] \item \textbf{Max Entropy} asks an attribute or recommends the top ranked items based on a certain probability \cite{EAR}. \item \textbf{Abs Greedy} \cite{Abs_Greedy} only recommends items in each turn and treats rejected items as negative examples to update the model. \item \textbf{CRM} \cite{CRM} is originally designed for single-round CRS, which utilizes reinforcement learning to select next action.
+Following \cite{EAR}, we adapt CRM to MCR scenario. \item \textbf{EAR} \cite{EAR} adopts a three stage solution called Estimation–Action–\\Reflection for MCR, and employs RL strategy to decide actions. \item \textbf{SCPR} \cite{SCPR} proposes a generic framework that models MCR as an interactive path reasoning problem on a graph, and employs the DQN \cite{DQN} framework to select actions. \item \textbf{UNICORN} \cite{Unicorn} proposes a unified policy learning framework, which develops a dynamic graph based RL to select action for each turn.
+It is the state-of-the-art (SOTA) method. \end{itemize} For a more comprehensive and fair performance comparison, we adapt SCPR and UNICORN as follows: (1) The system employs multiple choice questions to ask the user.
+When the system decides to ask the user, the agent will generate \emph{attribute type-based multiple choice questions} as described in \autoref{policy-learning}.
 (2) The system selects candidate item set by the \emph{attribute instance-based union set strategy} described in \autoref{transition}.
 We name the two adapted methods $\text{SCPR}^{\dagger}$ and $\text{UNICORN}^{\dagger}$ respectively.